PMFlow/MonodReactions/README.md

-## Data repository accompanying the paper "Global random walk solvers for reactive transport and biodegradation processes in heterogeneous porous media" by Nicolae Suciu and Florin A. Radu
+## Data repository accompanying the paper "Global random walk solvers for reactive transport and biodegradation processes in heterogeneous porous media"

 This is a data repository accompanying the paper Global random walk solvers for reactive transport and biodegradation processes in heterogeneous porous media" by Nicolae Suciu and Florin A. Radu